Bayt-al-Hikmah/React/Workshop3/Workshop3.md

   );
 }
 ```
 We first created our context using `createContext()`.
-This gave us a dedicated place to store shared values that multiple components might need, such as the current theme or user information.
-After that, we wrapped the parts of our application that require access to this data inside the Context Provider.
-The Provider accepts a `value` prop, and whatever we place inside it becomes globally available to all components nested within the Provider.
-In our example, the `App` component uses the Provider to expose both the current theme and the function used to toggle it.
+After that, we wrapped the `Page` component inside the Context Provider.
+The Provider accepts a `value` prop, with it we exposed both the current theme and the function used to toggle it.

-From there, the data flows naturally through our component tree without needing to manually pass props.
-The `App` component holds a piece of state (the current theme) and makes it available to its children via the Provider.
-The `Page` component sits between the Provider and the component that actually needs the theme, but since `Page` does not use the theme itself, we don’t need to pass it down through props.
-Finally, the `ThemeToggle` component, which lives deeper in the tree, uses the `useContext(ThemeContext)` hook to instantly access both the current theme value and the updater function.
-Because of this, it can read and modify the theme without receiving anything from its parent.
+Finally, the `ThemeToggle` component, which lives deeper in the tree, uses the `useContext(ThemeContext)` hook to instantly access both the current theme value and the updater function. with that it can read and modify the theme without receiving anything from its parent.
 ## The `useRef` Hook
 When data changes in React, we typically update **state**, which triggers the component to re-render and update the UI.
 However, not all values belong in state.
 Sometimes, we need to store information that persists between renders but **should not** cause the component to re-paint.